ka-language/tutorial/mod6-functions.md

 ```
 (a, b)
 ```
-The key difference is that omm names a type before an argument.
-This is because omm allows something called overloading.
+The key difference is that ka names a type before an argument.
+This is because ka allows something called overloading.
 If you want an argument to have any type you can use `any ->`.
 ```clojure
 fn(any -> a, any -> b) ;accepts any type for a and b
 ```

-But the omm compiler can automatically assume the type:
+But the ka compiler can automatically assume the type:

 ```clojure
 fn(a, b) ;automatically gets converted to fn(any -> a, any -> b)